 How can you tell when you are pregnant?
 While early pregnancy symptoms can vary from woman to woman, you can expect to see one or more of the following symptoms:

 - Missed period, or lighter than normal period.

-- Painful tender
+- Painful tender breasts.

 - Feeling bloated.

-- Cravings/Taste change.
+- Cravings or taste change.

 Bloating is common in women about to menstruate.
 In pregnancy, the same bloated feeling can be there but the period is missing.

 Many women describe a taste change starting very early in pregnancy.
 Some describe it as a metallic type of taste, which makes some foods taste horrible and others taste better.
-This is probably due to hormonal changes, but could be indicative of a mineral shortage which the body tries to rectify by making certain foodstuffs (or non-foodstuffs) that contains this mineral, attractive to eat.
-This could explain why some women have notions to eat strange things like coal (carbon).
+This is probably due to hormonal changes, but could be indicative of a mineral shortage which the body tries to rectify by making certain foodstuffs (or non-foodstuffs) that contain this mineral, attractive to eat.
+This could explain why some women have cravings to eat strange things like coal (carbon).

 The First Three Months of Pregnancy (First Trimester)

-Assuming you have tested positive, congratulations you are pregnant.
+Assuming you have tested positive, congratulations, you are pregnant.